tanyamishra26/Health-Risk-Predictor-from-Lifestyle-Medical-History/README.md

 ## Overview
 The Health Risk Predictor is a machine-learning–powered application that analyzes an individual’s lifestyle, medical history, and vital health parameters to predict their risk of developing chronic diseases such as diabetes, hypertension, heart disease, obesity, and cholesterol imbalance — using only tabular data.

-The app converts raw medical and lifestyle inputs into personalized risk scores, visual explanations (SHAP), and actionable recommendations that empower users to improve their health early.
+The app converts raw medical and lifestyle inputs into personalized risk scores, visual explanations, and actionable recommendations that empower users to improve their health early.
 Early detection and behavior change are critical: studies show a large portion of chronic disease burden can be reduced through preventive measures.
 This system brings AI-driven preventive healthcare directly to individuals, clinics, and wellness platforms.

 ---